-Do you not know which tool is suitable for your educational purpose?
+Are you still unsure which tool is suitable for your educational purpose?
+Please view this comparison of functionalities.

 General tips & tricks on how to successfully conduct a live online lecture can be found here.